Postrantor/navigation.ros.org/concepts/convert/output.md

 > 两个*A*和*D*。新的子树被移动到 BT 中的一个优先级更高的位置(参见算法[5](#_bookmark214)第[12]行)，而生成的 BT 如图[7.13.](#_bookmark241)所示。

-Note that the final BT depicted in Figure [7.13](#_bookmark241) is similar to the planning and execu- tion tree of [[33]](#_bookmark423) with the key difference that the BT enables the continual monitoring of the plan progress, as described in [[49].](#_bookmark439) For example, if _A_ slips out of the robot gripper, the robot will automatically stop and pick it up again without the need to re- plan or change the BT.
+Note that the final BT depicted in Figure [7.13](#_bookmark241) is similar to the planning and execution tree of [[33]](#_bookmark423) with the key difference that the BT enables the continual monitoring of the plan progress, as described in [[49].](#_bookmark439) For example, if _A_ slips out of the robot gripper, the robot will automatically stop and pick it up again without the need to replan or change the BT.
 Moreover if _D_ moves away from the storage while the robot is approaching it to remove it, the robot aborts the plan to remove _D_ and continues with the plan to place _A_ in the storage room.
 Hence we can claim that the PA-BT is reactive.
-The execution is exactly the same as [[33]:](#_bookmark423) the robot removes the obstruct- ing objects _B_ and _C_ then places _A_ into the washer.
+The execution is exactly the same as [[33]:](#_bookmark423) the robot removes the obstructing objects _B_ and _C_ then places _A_ into the washer.
 When _A_ is clean, the robot picks it up, but then it has to unpick it since it has to move _D_ away from the storage.
 This is a small drawback of this type of planning algorithms.
 Again, as stressed in [[25]](#_bookmark415) the cost of a non-optimal plan is often much lower than the cost of extensive modeling, information gathering and thorough deliberation needed to achieve optimality.

 a.
 The initial BT.